The Enterprise Guide to Tracking Financial Fraud (2025)

 - Heuristic Clustering: Identifying multiple wallet addresses controlled by a single fraudster by analyzing transaction timestamps and volume patterns.

-- Mixer Analysis: Using temporal proximity to de-anonymize funds moving through tumblers (like Tornado Cash).
-(See our Ethereum Wallet Tracer).
+- Mixer Analysis: Using temporal proximity, fee patterns, and destination clusters to build heuristic links around funds moving through tumblers (like Tornado Cash).
+(See our Cryptocurrency Wallet Tracer.)

 - Exchange Chokepoints: Mapping the movement of stolen capital until it hits a centralized exchange where KYC can be enforced.